microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 ## Officially supported instrumentations

 The following OpenTelemetry instrumentations come bundled in with the Azure monitor distro.
 If you would like to add support for another OpenTelemetry instrumentation, please submit a feature [request][distro_feature_request].
 In the meantime, you can use the OpenTelemetry instrumentation manually via it's own APIs (i.e. `instrument()`) in your code.
+See [this][samples_manual] for an example.

 * [OpenTelemetry Django Instrumentation][opentelemetry_instrumentation_django]
 * [OpenTelemetry FastApi Instrumentation][opentelemetry_instrumentation_fastapi]